November 5, 2025

 • A painless lump or swelling in the groin

-Urothelial cancer can also arise in the kidneys in an area called the renal pelvis.
+Urothelial cancer can also arise in the kidneys in an area called the renal pelvis11.

 Rectal Cancer

-The five-year survival rate (88.5%) is significantly higher in patients with localized disease compared to 15.9% in those with distant disease.
-Screening with a colonscopy is recommended for those between 45 to 75 years of age or younger if at high risk.
+The five-year survival rate (88.5 per cent) is significantly higher in patients with localised disease compared to 15.9 per cent in those with distant disease13.
+Screening with a colonoscopy is recommended for those between 45 and 75 years of age or younger if at high risk.

 • Bleeding from the rectum or blood in the stool